microsoft/vscode-docs/docs/remote/ssh.md

 ---
 # Remote Development using SSH

-The **Visual Studio Code Remote - SSH** extension allows you to open a remote folder on any remote machine, VM, or container with a running SSH server and take full advantage of VS Code's feature set.
+The **Visual Studio Code Remote - SSH** extension allows you to open a remote folder on any remote machine, virtual machine, or container with a running SSH server and take full advantage of VS Code's feature set.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.

 Given **no source code needs to be on your local machine**, this approach provides dramatic performance and fidelity benefits over using network shares or synchronizing files.